Jane Winters

-Jane Frances Winters FRHistS is Professor of digital humanities at the School of Advanced Study, University of London.
+Jane Frances Winters FRHistS is Professor of digital humanities and director of the Digital Humanities Research Hub (DHRH) at the School of Advanced Study, University of London.

 Life and career

 Jane Winters was born in 1970.
 She trained as a medieval historian and completed her PhD at King's College London in 1999.
-Her doctoral thesis was entitled The Forest Eyre, 1154-1368.
+Her doctoral thesis, The Forest Eyre, 1154-1368, was directed by David Carpenter.

-Winters is a Director of the Digital Preservation Coalition, and a Fellow and Council Member of the Royal Historical Society.
+Winters is a Fellow and Council Member of the Royal Historical Society.
 She is a member of the Academic Steering and Advocacy Committee of the Open Library of Humanities.
 She is a member of the UK UNESCO Memory of the World Committee.
+In December 2023 she was elected as the sixth Chair of the Digital Preservation Coalition.